facebookresearch/hydra/website/docs/upgrades/1.3_to_1.4/slash_in_default.md

 2. Option is `baz`.
 3. Nested relative defaults in `foo/bar/baz.yaml` now resolve relative to `foo/bar` as expected.

+### Breaking Surface & Package Changes

+Normalizing `foo: bar/baz` to `foo/bar: baz` keeps the underlying config path but has the following package and override consequences:

+1. **Override Key Change**: The override key changes from `foo` to `foo/bar`.
+If your command line overrides previously used `foo=bar/baz`, they must now use `foo/bar=baz`.
+2. **Package Name Change**: By default, the package location of the option changes from `foo` to `foo.bar`.
+This can move where the composed dictionary keys are nested in the final output configuration.

 ### Migration

 If your application relied on the old behavior where defaults nested inside `foo/bar/baz.yaml` resolved relative to `foo` (and thus you placed those nested configs at `foo/` instead of `foo/bar/`), Hydra 1.4 detects this mismatch and raises a clear error: